Zahoooor05/web-keylogger/README.md

 ### 🔐 Main Page

 ![Keylogger Screenshot](keyloggerweb.png)

-> This is a local-only interface with a textarea.
+> This is a local-only interface with a text area.
 Keystrokes are captured as you type.

 ![Keylogger Screenshot](logpic.png)
 ---